Losant/losant-docs/docs/workflows/logic/on-change.md

 ![On Change Node Previous Value](/images/workflows/logic/on-change-node-previous-value.png "On Change Node Previous Value")

-The on change node has the ability to optionally add information about the previous value being compared against to the payload at an arbitrary JSON path.
+The on change node has the ability to optionally add information about the previous value being compared against to the payload at a defined [payload path](/workflows/accessing-payload-data/#payload-paths).
 If a path is defined, the previous value and time at which that value ran through the workflow will be placed at that path no matter which branch out of the on change node is taken.
 If there is no previous value that was compared against (i.e., this is the first time this field is being checked), then nothing will be added to the payload.
 In the above example, the previous value information will be placed at the `data.previousColor` path.
 So, for example, given the following payload:

 ```JSON
 {